gabriel-rosa/gabriel-rosa.github.io/_posts/2021-04-20-notes-on-the-graphics-pipeline.md

 ![Threads stalling due to branching]({{site.baseurl}}/img/branches.png)

 When quad overdraw happens, you can have 75% of threads shading pixels that will be discarded, which is a massive waste of resources.
 Why not just process each pixel individually then?
-The reason is derivatives.
-Texture samplers rely on derivatives to select mip levels and perform filtering.
+The reason is derivatives, which are used by texture samplers to select mip levels and perform filtering.
 If every pixel is placed in a quad along with its neighbors, the derivatives can be easily calculated.

 After the Fragment Shader is executed, the shaded quads are sent to the final stage of the pipeline.